shardus/website-docs.shardus.com/pages/docs/api/configuration/server.md

 ## heartbeatInterval

-The `heartbeatInterval` parameter is an `Integer` that defines the number of seconds between each heartbeat logged within Shardus
+The `heartbeatInterval` parameter is an `Integer` that defines the number of seconds between each heartbeat logged within Shardus.

 ```json
 {